Making Sense of Affiliate Marketing Review – Scam or Legit?

 Is Making Sense of Affiliate Marketing a Scam?

-Besides, Michelle doesn’t offer any data or argument to support her recommendation to promote affiliate products on Instagram.
+Another issue is that Michelle, the creator of the course, doesn’t offer any data or argument to support her recommendation to promote affiliate products on Instagram.
+While Instagram is popular, it’s not necessarily the best platform for driving traffic to your website.

 Recommendation: Here’s The Best Alternative